Enterprise leaders today are faced with a unique and growing challenge around building and teaching to employees within their organizations.

 Once learners have gone through soft skills training in VR, L&D leaders can then review detailed data about their performance.
 They gain access to both traditional data like soft skills proficiency, and deeper insights like attention and engagement.

-With complete immersion, on-demand practice, better long-term retention, and actionable insights, Immersive Learning provides the most effective and engaging soft skills training possible.
+With complete immersion, on-demand practice, better long-term retention, and actionable insights, Immersive Learning is highly effective and engaging for teaching soft skills to employees.

 4 soft skills that VR helps employees learn

-Some of today’s leading companies, like Walmart and Fidelity, have had remarkable success teaching soft skills in the workplace using Immersive Learning.
-Here are the four types of soft skills they are developing.
+Some of today’s leading companies, like Walmart and Fidelity, have had remarkable success using Immersive Learning and VR training in the workplace to develop these four types of soft skills.

 Navigating difficult conversations